Van H. Wanggaard: Political career

 Wanggaard was elected to the Racine County Board of Supervisors in 2002, a seat he held until he joined the State Senate in 2011.

 In 2006, Wanggaard ran for the 62nd Wisconsin Assembly district but was defeated by future Racine Mayor Cory Mason.

 In 2010, Wanggaard ran again for state legislative office, this time challenging incumbent Democrat John Lehman in the 21st senate district.
 This time Wanggaard was successful, winning the seat as part of the 2010 Republican wave election which saw Republicans flip 721 state legislative seats around the country.

 Shortly after the 2010 election, the new unified Republican government attempted to pass a controversial budget restructuring.
 The bill was characterized as an assault on unions and public education, and led to senate recall elections in 2011 and 2012, as well as a recall election for the Governor, Scott Walker.
 Wanggaard was one of the 16 senators who faced recall elections, and was challenged by his defeated 2010 rival, former-senator John Lehman.
 Lehman defeated Wanggaard in the recall election held on June 5, 2012.
 This was the 2nd time that a senator serving in the 21st district had been successfully recalled, the first being George Petak in 1996.

 After the 21st was redrawn into a safe Republican district, Lehman chose not to run for re-election in 2014, opting instead to seek the Democratic nomination for Lieutenant Governor of Wisconsin.
 Wanggaard sought and received the Republican nomination to reclaim the 21st senate district and defeated Democrat Randy Bryce in the general election.

 As of 2018, Wanggaard is the Wisconsin Senate Majority Caucus Chair.
+He was re-elected in 2022, facing no opposition in the election.

+Wanggaard's Senate district was significantly affected by the 2024 redistricting act.
+The new district removed all of Kenosha County, and most of the rural areas of Racine County, adding back the northern half of the city of Racine, and stretching north into the southwestern Milwaukee suburbs of Franklin, Greenfield, and Hales Corners.
+Under the new configuration, the 21st Senate district was projected to be one of the most highly-competitive districts in the state.
+Shortly after the redistricting act was signed, rumors began to swirl about Wanggaard's retirement.
+In January 2026, Wanggaard's fundraising disclosures revealed that he had not been actively raising money in 2025.
+He announced on March 17, 2026, that he would not run for re-election in 2026.